-- Provide abstinence based residential facility for men and women who are in Second Stage recovery from substance misuse.
+- Provide a live-in facility for adults aged 19+ who are in Second Stage recovery from substance misuse.

 - Designed to encourage the development of new coping mechanisms, support networks, healthy lifestyles and independence, within an alcohol and drug free environment.

 - Participants are expected to manage medications as prescribed without support

 How to Access the Service

 Applicants are to be medically and physically capable of semi-independent living and must not require a medical withdrawal management service.

 For inquiries about the service please contact The Bridge: